 Regardless of skill level, students who explore the Arts at Tilton do so in a supportive environment that provides opportunities to be creative, take chances, and learn new things.

 Course offerings are listed below.
 Note: course offerings are responsive to enrollment and student interests, and in any given year, some courses may not be offered.
-In 2021-2022 school year, Advanced Studio Practices, Advanced Placement Studio Art, and Advanced Digital Photography will not be offered; students wishing to pursue advanced studies in these areas are encouraged to pursue Independent Learning Experiences in these areas,
+Students wishing to pursue advanced studies in these areas are encouraged to pursue Independent Learning Experiences in these areas,

 This is an introductory course that will allow students to learn the process of glass fusing and create colorful works of art.
 The curriculum will provide students a greater understanding of the elements of art and basic design principles that will strengthen their compositions and creations.
 Students will engage in firing techniques such as slumping, tack fusing, and fully fusing, students will have the opportunity to create their own ceramic molds to further develop their forms and create unique sculptural and functional glasswork.
 Students will leave the course with a vocabulary and scientific knowledge representative of a greater understanding of the process of fusing glass.
 Projects may include mosaics, slumped bowls, glass trays, hangings, and pendants or other small jewelry.
 Enrollment is capped at 6 students.
 A materials fee applies for this course.